 Same-sex divorce litigation in Fairfax is a new area as some same-sex divorce cases have occurred, but as of yet, there is not a lot of case law relating specifically to same-sex divorce.
-There are some cases relating to same-sex custody cases, but same-sex divorces in Fairfax are fairly new making it important that an individual in a divorce contact a Fairfax same-sex divorce attorney as soon as possible.
+There are some cases relating to same-sex custody cases, but same-sex divorces are fairly new making it important that an individual in a divorce contact a Fairfax same-sex divorce lawyer as soon as possible.
+An experienced divorce attorney could explain the relevant laws and protect your rights throughout the process.

 Complications of a Same-Sex Divorce